Representing You At The First, Informal Stage

 Many people do not understand that ADR always involves compromises on both sides.
 If you demand “full relief,” in other words, insist on all the results that you might only get after years of proven successful litigation, then the agency has no motivation to settle your case at this early stage before there is “evidence” decided on by a judge.
 The bottom line is this: If you want a guaranteed result to end your workplace discrimination and you want that result as quickly as possible, compromise is the best alternative to lengthy litigation.

 Of course, this does not mean giving up everything.
 Not every case can be settled at the early informal stage.
 Only settlements which fairly resolve the problem should be agreed upon.
-You can count on P&K to help you formulate a fair and acceptable resolution that saves you the financial and emotional trauma associated with years of litigation.
-Of course, if your case can’t be settled, P&K can assist with the next stage of the process: filing the formal complaint and the EEO investigation.
+You can count on Passman & Kaplan, P.C. to help you formulate a fair and acceptable resolution that saves you the financial and emotional trauma associated with years of litigation.
+Of course, if your case can’t be settled, we can assist with the next stage of the process: filing the formal complaint and the EEO investigation.